How Should I Dress Now That I’m 40?

 A trip into town would often result in purchases for the kids – and I’m not just talking about the necessities.
 I would go above and beyond buying extra clothes, jewellery, hair accessories and pretty things.
 I mean, does a young girl really need eight pairs of shoes?
 My shopping trip would hardly ever result in a treat for myself.

-I read in one article that skinny jeans are a no-no in my 40s.
+One article said I should throw out skinny jeans now that I’m 40.
 Apparently I should opt for bootcut or flared jeans.
 The same article pointed out that mini-skirts were also on the forbidden list.
 But most of the skirts I own are thigh-length (all worn with tights of course).

 I always wear clothes appropriate for any occasion.
 I’m hardly going to turn up to work in hot pants (not that I own any).
 And I’m not going to wear tube tops anytime soon.
 I’ve always looked younger than I actually am – and maybe that’s why I can get away with some of the items I own but regardless of what I can pull off, why should anyone dictate what I can or can’t wear?